Solar Homes Community In So California

 Though Comstock is calling its Villages the nation’s largest solar community, that prize may already have been won by Lennar Corp., whose 650-home Roseville, California development also features SunTile roofs through SunPower’s subsidiary, PowerLight Corp.

-As for environmentally friendly development, the Villages is competing against Clayton Homes, a Knoxville, Tenn.-based manufactured and modular home builder whose newest model, the eco-friendly “i-house” is Energy Star-rated and offers at least 30 percent more energy efficiency than a traditional, “stick-built” home, according to the U.S. Environmental Protection Agency, or EPA.
+As for environmentally friendly development, the Villages is competing against Clayton Homes, a Knoxville, Tenn.-based manufactured and modular home builder whose newest model, the eco-friendly “i-house” is Energy Star-rated and offers at least 30 percent more energy efficiency than a traditional, “stick-built” home, according to the U.S. Environmental Protection Agency, or .

 These homes, which represent a paradigm in manufactured housing, feature solar panels, a rainwater collection system, high-end “low-e” windows, an on-demand water heater, low-flow faucets, renewable-resource bamboo flooring, and a host of other “green” features.